VenkatSBitra/coms4761_project/README.md

 ## COMS 4761 Computational Genomics - Final Project

 This repository contains the code and information related to the final project for COMS 4761 Computational Genomics, focusing on ArcCell, a lightweight and generalizable model for single-cell RNA-seq cell type annotation.
-ArcCell combines balanced preprocessing with ArcFace-based dimensionality reduction and a supervised classifier, achieving strong performance across diverse datasets. [cite: 1, 98]
+ArcCell combines balanced preprocessing with ArcFace-based dimensionality reduction and a supervised classifier, achieving strong performance across diverse datasets.

 ## Abstract

 We introduce ArcCell, a lightweight and generalizable model for single-cell RNA-seq cell type annotation.
 ArcCell combines balanced preprocessing with ArcFace-based dimensionality reduction and a supervised classifier, achieving strong performance across diverse datasets.
 On mouse gonadal data, ArcCell reached a macro F1 score of 0.96 on the test set and 0.94 on out-of-sample data, substantially outperforming the CellTypist baseline (F1 scores of 0.62). [cite: 1] The model is especially effective for rare cell types, demonstrating high precision and recall.
-These results highlight ArcCell's robustness and potential for scalable, accurate cell annotation in biological research. [cite: 1]
+These results highlight ArcCell's robustness and potential for scalable, accurate cell annotation in biological research.

 ## Data